ukff/kyma-environment-broker/docs/03-03-runtime-operations.md

 ## Upgrade Kyma

-Each upgrade step is responsible for a separate part of upgrading Runtime dependencies.
-To properly upgrade the Runtime, you need the data used during the Runtime provisioning.
-You can fetch this data from the **ProvisioningOperation** struct in the [initialization](https://github.com/kyma-project/control-plane/blob/main/components/kyma-environment-broker/internal/process/upgrade_kyma/initialisation.go) step.
+Each upgrade step is responsible for a separate part of upgrading Kyma runtime dependencies.
+To properly upgrade SAP BTP, Kyma runtime, you need the data used during the provisioning.
+You can fetch this data from the **ProvisioningOperation** struct in the [initialization](https://github.com/kyma-project/kyma-environment-broker/blob/main/internal/process/upgrade_kyma/initialisation.go) step.

 The upgrade process contains the following steps: